Marchica: History

 After a short stint living in the United Kingdom and Spain, singer/guitarist Pete Marchica met Antonio J. Moreno (illustrator and drummer of the Spanish indie rock band Algunos Hombres) outside of a bar just 2 weeks before moving back to his native Long Beach, CA in May 2017.

 In the years that followed, Pete Marchica and A.J.
 Moreno Sanchez kept in contact via text messages and Snail-mail.
-During the COVID-19 pandemic of 2020, Pete Marchica began writing and recording the initial tracks for PED XING at Bennett Studios in Long Beach, CA. Upon hearing the early recordings of what would become their debut album, Antonio Jesus quickly made plans to start rehearsing for and recording for an EP which would contain songs previously written by Marchica himself.
+During the COVID-19 pandemic of 2020, Pete Marchica began writing and recording the initial tracks for PED XING at Bennett Studios in Long Beach, CA. Upon hearing the early recordings of what would become their debut album, Antonio Jesus quickly made plans to start rehearsing for the recording of an EP which would contain songs previously written by Marchica himself.
 However, by June 2021, the band realized that the songs which came out of the early Escuela Taller Sessions were more than enough to produce a full-length album.
 The album is bookended by the title tracks, Ped Xing Pt.
 1 and Ped Xing Pt.
 2. Both are melodic, acoustic recordings that one journalist described as a "transatlantic pedestrian crossing littered with cheap beer, sunflower seeds, Spanish olives and psilocybin."
+On December 31, 2023, Austrian based record label Mai Lei Bel announced that Marchica had officially become part of its family of artists.

 Recording and production

 The recording and engineering for PED XING was very much a Frankenstein project, in that pieces of tracks recorded in Long Beach, CA were spliced together with pieces recorded in Málaga, Spain and Pozoblanco.
 The album was mixed by both A.J.
-Moreno Sanchez and Pete Marchica, and eventually mastered in Berlin, Germany by famed musician and engineer Cem Oral, who in the past has worked with such artists as Nine inch Nails, Wu-Tang Clan, Black Eyed Peas, stereo Total and Gwen Stefani.
+Moreno Sanchez and Pete Marchica, and eventually mastered in Berlin, Germany by Cem Oral, who in the past has worked with such artists as Nine inch Nails, Wu-Tang Clan, Black Eyed Peas, stereo Total and Gwen Stefani.
+In March 2023, the band recorded their second studio album in Seville, Spain at La Mina Studios, with producer/engineer Rául Pérez.
+The album, titled "Walter's Walk", is forecast to be released by the end of the year.
+The record was also mastered once again by Cem Oral of Jammin Masters in Berlin.